-The LSi Literature and Scientific Institute was re-opened in 2018 following years of being empty.
-During this period it had fallen into a state of severe disrepair and was dangerously close to the point of no return.
-The Bridport Area Development Trust rescued this impressive and iconic Bridport landmark and following many years of intensive work the opening ceremony took place on .
+The Literary and Scientific Institute (LSi) was re-opened in 2018, having been empty for years, during which time it had fallen into severe disrepair and was dangerously close to dereliction and the point of no return.
+Bridport Area Development Trust rescued this impressive building, restoring an iconic Bridport landmark to a prominent role at the heart of the community.

-The LSi back into action as THE meeting place for the community of Bridport.Fulfilling once more its original purpose in providing a specially equipped building for talks, discussions, recitals and teaching activities for any age.
+Built in 1833 as a Mechanics Institute, the LSi, pictured above and below, was back in action as the meeting place for the people of Bridport, fulfilling once more its original social and cultural purposes in providing a specially equipped building for talks, discussions, recitals and teaching activities for participants of any age.

-West Bay Discovery Centre is owned and operated by a local charity, the Bridport Area Development Trust.
-The Trust has also restored Bridport’s former library, the Literary and Scientific Institute on East Street.
+West Bay Discovery Centre, pictured below, is owned and operated by Bridport Area Development Trust.

-The former West Bay Methodist Chapel is known locally as “the Chapel on the Beach”.
+The former West Bay Methodist Chapel is known locally as ‘the Chapel on the Beach’.
 The Grade II listed building dates from 1849 and ceased as a place of worship in 2006.
-The freehold was transferred to the Trust in 2012 by the local council on the understanding that the building was to be used to provide visitor information about the history and environment of West Bay and its surrounds.
+The freehold was transferred to the Trust in 2012 by the council on the understanding that the building was to be used to provide visitor information about the history and environment of West Bay and its environs.

-The Trust obtained funding from the Coastal Communities Fund, which together with other grants enabled the restoration and adaption of the Chapel.
-The result was a fit for purpose home for the West Bay Discovery Centre, which opened on 1st August 2018.
+The Trust attracted support from the Coastal Communities Fund, which, with other grants, financed the restoration of the former chapel, providing a purpose-built home for the West Bay Discovery Centre, which opened on 1st August 2018.

 The Discovery Centre provides an insight to West Bay and the Jurassic Coast, revealing its hidden history, local stories and offering fascinating facts about the natural environment.